-These Asian-inspired noodles are easy to make with vegetables, asian noodles, and a yummy sauce that is made with a few basic ingredients you probably have at home!
+These Vegan Lo-Mein Asian-inspired noodles are easy to make with vegetables, Asian egg-free noodles, and a yummy sauce that is made with a few basic ingredients you probably have at home!

-The other night I was looking for comfort food and wanted to make a quick Asian noodle dish I used to make for the kids when they were young – Lo Mein.
+The other night I was looking for comfort food and wanted to make a quick Asian noodle dish that I used to make for the kids when they were young – Vegetable Lo Mein.

 Nothing like a good slurpy seasoned vegetable noodle dish when you need it.
 But I was shocked to find out that my vegetable Lo-Mein wasn’t vegan at all!